PDX VEG

 It is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.

 Jack Norris, Registered Dietitian and Executive Director of Vegan Outreach, has provided us with detailed information about vegan diets for pregnancy, breastfeeding, and children.
-See also his specific vitamin B12 recommendations for children of different ages.
+See also his specific vitamin B12 recommendations for different life cycle stages.

 Proudly powered by Weebly